NIT Australia

 • a holder of an Australian Visa (other than a Student Visa) that allows them to study in Australia with no limitations on study.

-NIT Australia is an approved provider for the government’s subsidised fees through Jobs and Skills WA under Priority Industry Training (PIT).
+National Institute of Technology is an approved provider of the government’s Fee-Free courses through Jobs and Skills WA under Participation – Work Readiness.

-You may be eligible for a Priority Industry Training (Job Seeker) funded course at NIT Australia if you have left school and you are:
+You may be eligible for a Participation- Work Readiness funded course at NIT Australia if you have left school and you are:

-• an Australian citizen; or a permanent visa holder; or a holder of visa subclass 309, 444, 785, 790, 820 or 826; or secondary holders of a temporary visa of sub-class 457; or holders of a Bridging Visa E (subclasses 050 and 051) where the visa holder has made a valid application for a visa of subclass 785 or 790; and
+• an Australian citizen; or a permanent visa holder; holders of a sub-class 309, 444, 785, 790, or 820 visa; secondary holders of a temporary visa of sub-class 457or 482 visa; holders of a Bridging Visa E (subclasses 050 and 051) where the visa holder has made a valid application for a visa of subclass 785 or 790; Ukraine citizens who are holders of a visa sub-class 449 or 786; Afghan citizens who are holders of a visa sub-class 449; or holders of a bridging visa who are eligible to work, and who have made a valid application for a subclass 866; and

 • not under an active apprenticeship/traineeship training contract registered on WAAMS; and